 This may be like the late 1970s.
 Public-key cryptography, Diffie-Hellman key agreement, RSA encryption, and DES all appeared during the period 1975-1977.
-That was before my time, but it's a famous three years.
+Of course, that was before my time, but it's a famous three years.

 How to Implement a Homomorphic Encryption Scheme?

 Early work on fully homomorphic encryption placed extreme limits on the computation.
-You could calculate on ciphertext input, as long as your problem was limited to addition.
+For example, you could calculate on ciphertext input if your problem were limited to addition.
 Or a modulo operation.
 Or an Exclusive-OR operation.
-It was possible, but not useful.
+It was possible but not helpful.

 How Difficult is Homomorphic Encryption?

 The software is available to be downloaded and used.
-It's easy for developers.
+So it's easy for developers.